Welcome to today's edition of the Rush 24-7 podcast.

 It's maddening to sit here and try to listen to Senator McCain and his cohorts establish some kind of moral equivalence here.

-Anyway, the uh the paragraph in the Washington Times that's important here says, Since actual torture is already illegal, it would be helpful if Mr. Warner and McCain and Graham could explain what interrogation methods or punishment they object to.
+Anyway, the paragraph in the Washington Times that's important here says, since actual torture is already illegal, it would be helpful if Mr. Warner and McCain and Graham could explain what interrogation methods or punishment they object to.

 You're about to be stunned and shocked and surprised.

-We already know it's working in Congress, they say, stampeded by the fear of looking weak on terrorism.
+We already know it's working in Congress, they say.

 This makes me want to puke.

-When's the last time anybody of the New York Times editorial aboard was anywhere near an interrogation of terrorists to understand whether or not the impact is minimal?
+When's the last time anybody of the New York Times editorial board was anywhere near an interrogation of terrorists to understand whether or not the impact is minimal?

 What the hell do they know about anything?